Installation

 ## What the SDK includes

-The SDK Mobile is made up of a set of **modular libraries (components)** that allow a biometric solution tailored to each client to be built.
+The Mobile SDK is made up of a set of **modular libraries (components)** that allow you to build a biometric solution tailored to each customer.

 ## Dependency distribution